mmphego/mmphego.github.io/_posts/2019-07-06-Automating-the-creation-of-projects-with-Python.md

 # The Story

 As a developer who always has fresh new app/package ideas, I got bored of doing the same thing every single time - the whole task of creating a project directory, `README.md` and extra files.
-I got so used to the repetition to the point where it was just in my subconscious, until I just had enough.
+I got so used to the repetition to the point where it was just in my subconscious until I just had enough.

 Hence this post, in this post I will try to detail a trick I have added in [my dot-files](http://bit.ly/2FR2AEt).
-The function/trick automates the process of creating new projects and currently only supports Python, MicroPython and Arduino projects.
+The function/trick automates the process of creating new projects and currently only supports Python, MicroPython, and Arduino projects.

 In the past, I wrote a post detailing how I increased my productivity using my dotfiles, check it out [here](http://bit.ly/2G3DoL5)